Newness raises $3.5 million for its ‘Twitch for beauty streamers’ – TechCrunch

 Newness, a startup co-founded by former Twitch employees, has raised $3.5 million in a Sequoia-led seed round for its live-streaming platform aimed at beauty creators and their fan communities.
 Though today’s creators are not without options when it comes to livestreaming — Twitch, YouTube, TikTok, Instagram and Facebook are all popular choices — Newness is focused on building differentiated tools and features that work well for the beauty streamer market in particular.
-This includes offering options for both public and private streams, engagement mechanisms that reward positive contributions, moderation features, and the ability for fans to earn access to free beauty products by community participation.
+This includes offering options for both public and private streams, engagement mechanisms that reward positive contributions, moderation features and the ability for fans to earn access to free beauty products by community participation.

 In the new round, Jess Lee invested on behalf of Sequoia Capital.
-Other investors in Newness include Cowboy Ventures (Aileen Lee), Upside Partnership (Kent Goldman), Dream Machine (former TechCrunch editor Alexia Bonatsos), Index Ventures (Nina Achadjian), Twitch co-founder Kevin Lin, former Twitch execs Jonathan Shipman and John Sutton, Eventbrite founders Kevin and Julia Hartz, Incredible Health co-founder and CEO Iman Abuzeid, and other angel investors from Twitch.
+Other investors in Newness include Cowboy Ventures (Aileen Lee), Upside Partnership (Kent Goldman), Dream Machine (former TechCrunch editor Alexia Bonatsos), Index Ventures (Nina Achadjian), Twitch co-founder Kevin Lin, former Twitch execs Jonathan Shipman and John Sutton, Eventbrite founders Kevin and Julia Hartz, Incredible Health co-founder and CEO Iman Abuzeid and other angel investors from Twitch.

-The idea for Newness comes from CEO Jenny Qian, an early Twitch employee who held a number of roles at the game-streaming site over the years, most recently as the Senior Director of Business Strategy for Twitch’s video platform.
+The idea for Newness comes from CEO Jenny Qian, an early Twitch employee who held a number of roles at the game-streaming site over the years, most recently as the senior director of Business Strategy for Twitch’s video platform.
 She’s joined by CTO Youri Park, who also previously worked at Twitch, as well as Blizzard and Facebook Gaming.

 Though always an avid gamer herself, Qian says she began getting into skincare after she turned 30.
-She then soon realized the potential in the live-streaming beauty space.
+She then soon realized the potential in the livestreaming beauty space.

 “I was so used to the format from Twitch.
-And, in some ways, I feel like I was spoiled with live-streaming,” she explains.
-Being able to hang out with streamers, ask questions, and learn from them was something that made the live format so compelling, she believes.
+And, in some ways, I feel like I was spoiled with livestreaming,” she explains.
+Being able to hang out with streamers, ask questions and learn from them was something that made the live format so compelling, she believes.

-“It made me scratch my head and think: why didn’t something like this exist for the beauty community?
-It’s a community that is just as passionate, if not more so…and it’s a content category that is so incredibly popular.
-How come there isn’t a live medium available?,” she wondered.
+“It made me scratch my head and think: Why didn’t something like this exist for the beauty community?
+It’s a community that is just as passionate, if not more so … and it’s a content category that is so incredibly popular.
+How come there isn’t a live medium available?” she wondered.

 But at the same time, Qian admits she didn’t feel comfortable going live on Twitch.

 “It’s one thing to be made fun of for my gameplay.
-But I think it’s another if I take my makeup off, and people are making fun of me for how I look.
+But I think it’s another if I take my makeup off and people are making fun of me for how I look.
 It just cuts to a whole new level,” she says.

 With Newness, the goal is to create a sort of anti-Twitch, in a way.
 It aspires to be a wholesome, positive community for beauty creators and fans, where moderation is a key focus and fans get rewarded for quality participation, not trolling.